19 February 2010

 Fetal pain

-(1) Is the neurophysiology upon which pain-involving mental states supervene present in fetuses of x weeks?
+(1) Is the neurophysiology upon which pain-involving mental states supervene present in fetuses of x weeks?and

 First, it's worth remembering that the aversiveness of pain is to some extent learned (see, for example, the famous McGill dog study).
 It might be that there is a pain sensation, but that the fetus has not learned to experience it as something bad.
 There might be evidence for or against this.
 But it probably wouldn't come from the fetus exhibiting near-reflex escape behaviors.
 IIRC, in adults many such behaviors are triggered very early in pain processing, even before much of the emotional processing occurs.